nitrite/nitrite-doc/kotlin-sdk/getting-started.md

 ---
 icon: rocket
 label: Getting Started
 description: 'This guide will help you get started with Nitrite database.
-It will show you how to create a database, create a collection, insert documents, and query documents.'
+It will show you how to create a database, create a collection, insert documents, and query documents in Kotlin.'
 order: 20
 ---